cypress-io/testing-workshop-cypress/slides/19-code-coverage/PITCHME.md

 **Note:** this application does not have data persistance or server API calls

 +++

+## Advanced

+Can you cover every line via end-to-end tests?
+How about edge cases?

++++
 ## 🏁 Code coverage

 [@cypress/code-coverage][plugin] plugin manages coverage information from e2e and unit tests and generates HTML report